shadowandy/ftx-auto-lend/README.md

 ## Warning

-Do creating a lending sub-account as the tool:
+Please create a lending Subaccount for the tool as it:
 * Lends the entire available amount for the coin in the account
 * Requires a set of read-write API key and secret for it to work

-# Using it
+# Using FTX Auto Lend

 ## Installation